rroethof/roethof.net/content/posts/2025/04/bare-metal-vs-cloud-my-perspective/index.md

 ## Cloud vs. Bare Metal: My Hard-Won Wisdom

 Let's be honest: the cloud isn't always the convenient solution it's made out to be.
 Years of building and securing systems have taught me that the supposed "convenience" often masks hidden costs and a serious lack of control.
-I've seen those crazy invoices—it's like dark magic!
+I've seen those crazy invoices, it's like dark magic!
 My friends at [Technative](https://technative.eu/) help companies navigate this, but I've seen the downsides firsthand.

 ### The Illusion of Convenience: Control and Sovereignty